 - Want to improve their appearance by effectively treating fine lines, wrinkles, rough skin, age spots and other relatively mild skin conditions and imperfections.

 - Would benefit psychologically and emotionally from smoother, younger-looking skin with an improved texture.

-The surgeon should carefully listen to the goals you have for your appearance, fully answer all of your questions and explain the different options that are available.
-Depending on the severity of the problem, he or she may recommend microdermabrasion and/or an alternative skin resurfacing procedure, such as dermabrasion, laser skin resurfacing or chemical peel.
-The surgeon should give you the full details of the recommended procedure, including the benefits, risks, costs and recovery time.
+Your practitioner should carefully listen to the goals you have for your appearance, fully answer all of your questions and explain the different options that are available.
+Depending on the severity of the problem, he or she may recommend Microdermabrasion and/or an alternative skin resurfacing procedure, such as Dermabrasion, Laser Skin Resurfacing or Chemical Peel.
+The practitioner should give you the full details of the recommended procedure, including the benefits, risks, costs and recovery time.

 As the consultation concludes, you may wish to schedule your procedure, take some time to think or seek a second opinion.
-If you decide to proceed with the procedure, your plastic surgeon will provide you with specific instructions on how to prepare for microdermabrasion.
+If you decide to proceed with the procedure, your practitioner will provide you with specific instructions on how to prepare for Microdermabrasion.